 |---|---|---|

-| Five-hour usage window | A short active-work window for local messages, cloud tasks, and related Codex activity | You can hit this during a heavy session even before thinking about the week |
+| Five-hour usage window | A short active-work window for current Codex work | You can hit this during a heavy session before thinking about the week |

-| Additional weekly allowance | A broader plan-level allowance that may apply after repeated sessions | A reset message may tell you to wait even if a smaller window already reset |
+| Additional weekly limits | Broader plan-level limits that may apply after repeated sessions | A reset message may still tell you to wait after a smaller window resets |

 | Credits balance | Flexible balance used after included usage for supported eligible features | It can extend supported Codex usage, but only through the account route OpenAI offers |